 - Spinach – perpetual is the best variety.

-- Swedes – grow in modules to avoid flea beetle.
+- Swedes – grow in modules and transplant when bigger to avoid flea beetle.

 - Sweetcorn – It’s so important to grow the right variety in all vegetables, especially sweetcorn, it’s the difference between success and failure.
 Swift always works for me.

 - Summer cabbages, broad beans, artichokes,